Sign Up For Special Offers & Exclusive Content

 The Split Squat: not to be mistaken for a lunge, this movement is the strength-training version of a single leg squat, allowing heavier weight to be used due to the stability provided by the back foot.
 All the normal rules of a squat apply for the front leg (toe and knee positioning, hip movement etc), and the back foot should take a wide stance, providing support for the hard-working front leg.

 The Single Leg Squat: a great choice for athletes in any sport who run, and for filtering out any common muscular imbalances.
-Personally, I make sure to include a unilateral (one-sided) phase of programming every few months to keep injuries at bay.
+We generally make sure to include a unilateral (one-sided) phase of programming for our athletes every few months to keep injuries at bay.

 The Pistol Squat: a glute-heavy version of the single leg squat that relies heavily on ankle and hip mobility, as well as quad and glute strength to reach a full range of motion with the non-working leg extended out in front.

 4. The Lunge

 This movement allows for complex variations to be used for wide-ranging applications.
 That means it offers lots of opportunities to activate your glutes from different angles.
 Lunges improve the strength, balance and biomechanical efficiency that come with strong and mobile glutes.

 The Walking Lunge: can be loaded with dumbbells, a barbell, or a bungee cord if you're feeling adventurous.

 The Lateral Lunge: requires good adductor (inside thigh) flexibility, and gets the glutes to work in what for many people is a difficult position.

 The Reverse Lunge: a step backwards into a lunge position.
 Step forward to return to your start position before repeating with alternate legs.

-The Curtsey Lunge: my personal favourite, this move is similar to a reverse lunge, but the back leg steps right under the body, lengthening the glutes and extending range of movement.
+The Curtsey Lunge: this move is similar to a reverse lunge, but the back leg steps right under the body, lengthening the glutes and extending range of movement.